AadishWorkspace/Csi-sensing-FL-CL_IoTJ/README.md

-ran using t4 gpu on kaggle
+executed using t4 gpu on kaggle